Letters and a map document humane & racial justice movements that pointed the way for Martin Luther King Jr.

 George Thorndike Angell

-Twenty-two years after slavery was abolished, nineteen years after Angell founded the Massachusetts SPCA to take up the cause of animals, Angell in 1887 saw and took to heart criticism voiced by the African American newspaper The Christian Recorder after two black men were lynched in Texas for defending themselves against an armed robbery:
+Twenty-two years after slavery was abolished, nineteen years after Angell founded the Massachusetts SPCA to take up the cause of animals, Angell in 1887 saw and took to heart criticism voiced by the African American newspaper The Christian Recorder following the lynching of two black men in Texas for defending themselves against an armed robbery:

 “Where is the Society for the Prevention of Cruelty to Animals, that spends hundreds of thousands of dollars seeing to it that men do not maltreat their donkeys and dogs, that they do not protect the animal life that resides in the humanity of the black men?”